Skip to main content

 Emergency response

-WFP provides food assistance including cash to people affected by multiple crises including drought, floods/tropical storms and the socioeconomic impact of external factors such as the COVID-19 pandemic and global food price increases.
-WFP incorporates early-recovery activities that equip beneficiaries with the technical skills to produce food or diversify their livelihoods.
-Productive assets are built, including family and community gardens, and drip-irrigation, water-harvesting and solar pumping systems.
+WFP provides food assistance, including cash, to people affected by multiple crises such as droughts, floods and tropical storms, and the socioeconomic impact of external factors such as the COVID-19 pandemic and global food price increases.
+WFP supports early-recovery activities that equip beneficiaries with the technical skills to produce food and help diversify their livelihoods.
+Productive assets are built, including family and community gardens, using climate-smart methods such as drip irrigation, rainwater harvesting and solar pumping systems.

 Strengthening food systems